-- 1. Public Works continues to attend trainings, workshops, and conferences to broaden the knowledge base and plan for potential challenges of emerging issues.
-Additional training was conducted to more effectively include the issues of people experiencing homelessness in emergency planning. - 2.
+- 1. Public Works continues to attend trainings, workshops, and conferences to broaden the knowledge base and plan for potential challenges of emerging issues. - 2.
 Public Works continues to perform research and identify best practices. - 3.
 Public Works is coordinating with communities and response agencies to improve evacuation planning and communications in the Santa Monica Mountains. - 4.
 Public Works continues to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information.
-In October 2020, a new application was deployed for traffic sign posters to report locations and activities interactively, which increased reporting accuracy and efficiency and improved safety of field crews. - 5.
-Public Works is expanding the equating of major planned projects as incidents.
-This provides a benefit of defining an Incident Command Structure and creating Incident Action Plans and other contingency plans. - 6.
+During this quarter, crews have completed training and have fully implemented a new application for traffic sign posters to report locations and activities interactively.
+This application has improved the reporting accuracy, efficiency, and safety for the crews. - 5.
 Public Works DOC activations for the COVID-19 pandemic, recent protest activities, and 2020 elections have reflected emerging issues beyond the traditional scope of Public Works' role.
-Lessons from these events and improved strategies will be incorporated in the Public Works Emergency Plan upon its next revision. - 7.
+Lessons from these events and improved strategies are being incorporated in the Public Works Emergency Plan for its next revision. - 6.
 Public Works continues to assist partner agencies as Disaster Service Workers.
-During this quarter, one public information officer is assisting at the County Emergency Operations Center, six Public Works personnel are assisting Public Health as COVID-19 contact tracers, and ten Public works personnel have been assigned to the Los Angeles County Drive-Thru Food Giveaway.
-Additionally, 547 Public Works personnel assisted as poll workers for the 2020 General Election.
+During this quarter, one public information officer is assisting at the County Emergency Operations Center, five Public Works personnel are assisting Public Health as COVID-19 contact tracers, and ten Public works personnel have been assigned to the Los Angeles County Drive-Thru Food Giveaway.
+In addition, Public Works has DSWs working at the COVID-19 vaccine Mega Points of Dispensing (MPODs) as Base Camp Managers, Traffic Control and Drivers.